Motion sickness has the power to ruin your travel day. If you suffer from it, you know how debilitating it can be.

 Motion Sickness Prevention Tips

-How to stop motion sickness before it starts?
-For starters, you can try several over-the-counter preventative drugs and devices.
+Try several over-the-counter preventative drugs and devices.
 Dramamine is always a good starting point when it comes to motion sickness drugs.
 I've used it many times and it helps for all but the most severe bouts of sickness.
-When I know I'm going to be suffering on an upcoming trip -- if I'm going sailing in rough seas, for example -- I pay a visit to my doctor beforehand to get something stronger.
+When I know I'm going to be suffering on an upcoming trip—if I'm going sailing in rough seas, for example—I pay a visit to my doctor beforehand to get something stronger.

-About Guide to Alternative Medicine Cathy Wong, N.D., has some homeopathic suggestions if drugs don't appeal to you.
-Peppermint and ginger both come in pill form (click the links to buy from Amazon) and are great for relieving mild nausea.
+Cathy Wong, N.D., has some homeopathic suggestions if drugs don't appeal to you.
+Peppermint and ginger both come in pill form and are great for relieving mild nausea.
 You could also try acupressure bands, which definitely help reduce symptoms, but haven't helped during particularly bad bouts for me.

 Eat before you travel is great advice; starting out with something in your stomach will help reduce nausea.
 Additionally, if you do vomit, you'll at least be able to expel something besides stomach bile, which hurts as it comes through your throat by itself.
 I try to have a large meal an hour before traveling, and eating while feeling motion sick (while counter-intuitive) does work to calm your nausea.